jannotti-glaucio/jannotti-glaucio/README.md

 I was responsible for designing and building, from the scratch, a small payment startup solution.

-I have expertise in developing cloud-based microservices systems and event-driven architectures.
-Knowledge of cloud, containers, and infra as code technologies.
+I have expertise developing cloud-based microservices systems and event-driven architectures and have great knowledge of cloud, containers, and infra as code technologies.

-I have good experience with secure development best practices and security certification processes, such as PCI DSS and ISO 27001.

 ## Technologies & Tools
 ![](https://img.shields.io/badge/Java-Make?style=for-the-badge&logo=java&logoColor=white&color=ED8B00)